manticoresoftware/manticoresearch/manual/Searching/Options.md

 Supported options are:

+### accurate_aggregation
+Integer.
+Enables or disables guaranteed aggregate accuracy when running groupby queries in multiple threads.
+Default is 0.

+When running a groupby query, it can be run in parallel on plain index on several pseudo shards (if `pseudo_sharding` is on).
+A similar approach works on RT indexes.
+Each shard/chunk executes the query, but the number of groups is limited by `max_matches`.
+If the result sets from different shards/chunks have different groups, the group counts and aggregates may be inaccurate.
+Note that Manticore tries to increase `max_matches` up to [`max_matches_increase_threshold`](../Searching/Options.md#max_matches_increase_threshold) based on the number of unique values of the groupby attribute (retrieved from secondary indexes).
+If it succeeds, there will be no loss in accuracy.

+However, if the number of unique values of the groupby attribute is high, further increasing `max_matches` may not be a good strategy because it can lead to a loss in performance and higher memory usage.
+Setting `accurate_aggregation` to 1 forces groupby searches to run in a single thread, which fixes the accuracy issue.
+Note that running in a single thread is only enforced when `max_matches` cannot be set high enough; otherwise, searches with `accurate_aggregation=1` will still run in multiple threads.

+Overall, setting `accurate_aggregation` to 1 will guarantee group count and aggregate accuracy in RT indexes and plain indexes with `pseudo_sharding`=1.
+The downside is that searches will run slower because they will be forced to run in a single thread.

 ### agent_query_timeout
 Integer.
 Max time in milliseconds to wait for remote queries to complete, see [this section](../Creating_a_table/Creating_a_distributed_table/Remote_tables.md#agent_query_timeout).